You are here

 What kind of support does the University Library offer?

 All UHasselt authors are expected to upload the author’s version of their peer-reviewed publications in the UHasselt repository.
 Only a very basic set of bibliographical data has to be provided.
 The University Library will check and will complete these data using the uploaded author's version or metadata extracted from academic databases.
-If there is no author’s version available, the University Library will provide assistance in the creation of such a version.
 The University Library also aims to include the published version in the Document Server.

 The UHasselt author will receive an email confirming the successful inclusion of her/his work in the repository.
 Should there be any missing details, the University Library will contact the UHasselt author.